texhex/BiosSledgehammer/README.md

 ## <a name="meissuecheck">Management Engine (ME) Vulnerability Check</a>

-In 2017-05 a severe security vulnerability was found in the Management Engine (ME): [INTEL-SA-00075](https://security-center.intel.com/advisory.aspx?intelid=INTEL-SA-00075&languageid=en-fr) / [CVE-2017-5689](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5689) which could allow an unprivileged attacker to gain full control of the ME, which in turn allows full control of the device.
+~~In 2017-05 a severe security vulnerability was found in the Management Engine (ME): [INTEL-SA-00075](https://security-center.intel.com/advisory.aspx?intelid=INTEL-SA-00075&languageid=en-fr) / [CVE-2017-5689](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5689) which could allow an unprivileged attacker to gain full control of the ME, which in turn allows full control of the device.

 BIOS Sledgehammer can run the [Intel-SA-00075 Detection Tool](https://downloadcenter.intel.com/download/26755) to check if the device is vulnerable and log the result.
 To do so, the file ``ME-VulnerabilityScan.txt`` must exist in the [model folder](#models-folder).
-No settings in this file are needed.
+No settings in this file are needed.~~

 ```
 # If this file (ME-VulnerabilityScan.txt) exists, the Intel-SA-00075 detection tool will be run.
 # See https://downloadcenter.intel.com/download/26755
 ```

-If the system is detected as vulnerable, check the [HPSBHF03557 Advisory](http://www8.hp.com/us/en/intelmanageabilityissue.html) for an updated ME firmware and use the [Management Engine (ME) Update](#meupdate) process.
+~~If the system is detected as vulnerable, check the [HPSBHF03557 Advisory](http://www8.hp.com/us/en/intelmanageabilityissue.html) for an updated ME firmware and use the [Management Engine (ME) Update](#meupdate) process.~~

-## <a name="tpmupdate">TPM Update</a>
+## TPM Update

 The settings for a TPM update are read from the file ``TPM-Update.txt`` in the matching [model folder](#models-folder).
 Example file: